tatango/slate/source/index.html.md

 title: Before You Start

 Welcome to the Tatango API!
 The Tatango API is designed for developers, engineers, or anyone else who's comfortable creating custom-coded solutions or integrating with RESTful APIS.
-If you're not familiar with API concepts like HTTP response codes, REST endpoints, and JSON, try <a href="https://zapier.com/" target="_blank">Zapier</a>.
+If you're not familiar with API concepts like HTTP response codes, REST endpoints, and JSON, try <a href="https://zapier.com/apps/tatango/integrations" target="_blank">Zapier</a>.

 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication

+Note: You can access your API key <a href="http://help.tatango.com/api/api-keys">here</a>.

 > To authorize, use this code: